19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 It would be unthinkable to go to Florence without paying a visit to the Uffizi Gallery.
 Established in the 16th century, this is one of the oldest museums in the world.
 This galleria actually gave name to all the art galleries in the world.

 This awesome art museum is the most visited museum in Italy.
-It’s considered equally as important as the Louvre in Paris or New York’s Metropolitan Museum.
-You’ll find some of the most important renaissance masterpieces in the world here.
-These include works by Botticelli, Michelangelo, Raffaelo, and Leonardo da Vinci.
+It’s considered equally important as the Louvre in Paris or the New York Metropolitan Museum.
+You’ll find some of the most important Renaissance masterpieces in the world here.
+These include works by Botticelli, Michelangelo, Raffaello, and Leonardo da Vinci.

 You could easily spend an entire day admiring the thousands of unique exhibits, but it’s so overwhelming too.
 As a minimum, allow yourself at least 2 hours to see the very best pieces.
 However, the challenge is to know where to go and what to see, so I highly recommend visiting the Uffizi Gallery with a guide.

-TIP: There are so many tours that visit Uffizi that the choice can get really overwhelming.
-After lots of research, we opted for this small-group tour and it was absolutely excellent.
+TIP: There are so many guided tours that visit the Uffizi that the choice can get really overwhelming.
+After lots of research, we opted for this highly-rated small-group tour, and it was absolutely excellent.

-Good to know: If you decide to go on your own, be sure to get timed entrance tickets!
-The Uffizi Gallery is one of the most popular attractions in Florence, so the crowds here are enormous.
+Good to know: If you decide to go on your own, be sure to get timed entrance tickets well in advance!
+The Uffizi Gallery is one of the most popular attractions in Florence, and booking ahead is essential.
+If you want to visit the Vasari Corridor as well, check the combo ticket availability here.

 TIP: Check out the Uffizi Gallery Café on the top floor.
 It has a lovely outdoor terrace with a view of Palazzo Vecchio – it’s a nice place to rest a bit after all the sightseeing.